Quantum Sensing with Topological-Paired Bound States: Introduction

-{\it Introduction.---} Quantum sensing (QS) exploits quantum advantages for increasing the sensitivity of estimating certain physical parameters, and now represents a key technology in both fundamental science and concrete applications \cite{DRC2017RMP}.
-The sensitivity of QS can surpass the shot-noise limit (the best result of classical sensors) or even reach the Heisenberg limit, which is the limit on measurement precision imposed by quantum mechanics \cite{Lloyd2004Science, Lloyd2006PRL}.
+Quantum sensing (QS) exploits quantum advantages for increasing the sensitivity of estimating certain physical parameters, and represents a key technology in both fundamental science and concrete applications \cite{DRC2017RMP}.
+The sensitivity of QS can surpass the shot-noise limit of classical sensors and even reach the Heisenberg limit, which is imposed by quantum mechanics \cite{Lloyd2004Science, Lloyd2006PRL}.
 Proposed applications of QS include magnetometry \cite{Lukin2008NP, Tanaka2015PRL}, electrometry \cite{Dolde2011NP, Facon2016Nature}, gravitational wave detection \cite{Caves1981PRD, Tse2019PRL}, and dark matter detection \cite{Rajendran2017PRD}.